UnturnedGuard/UnturnedGuard-docs/docs/features/antibedfarclaim.rst

 ``AntiBedFarClaim`` is the one of the UnturnedGuard feature.

 Does this feature bans the players by its own?

 - No, this doesn't ban players by its own.

 Does this feature cancel actions that player do?

 - No, this doesn't cancel actions.

 Does this feature sends a reports information?
-- Yes, this feature send a report inf

-This feature sends report you information when:
-- Player Exceeds a abnormal distance when claiming the Bed
+- Yes, this feature send a report when player Exceeds a abnormal distance when claiming the Bed

 You will get a message in:
 - Console